shirinzadeh/frairmount/content/about.md

 ## Contact us for more information
 We value your feedback and are always eager to hear about your experiences.
 If you have questions, suggestions, or would like to share your own casino and hotel information, please don’t hesitate to reach out via our contact form.
-Thank you for choosing Casino Hotels as your guide to the exciting world of casino resorts.
+Thank you for choosing FortuneFairmont as your guide to the exciting world of casino resorts.
 We look forward to helping you have your perfect stay!